How does car insurance work in Germany?

 - International Green Card

 - Acquisition of SF Class from a Third Party

 - Transfer of SF Class from Motorcycle to Car

 - Carsharing Experience

 The German word for vehicle insurance is Versicherung.
-Vehicle insurance is translated as Autoversicherung / Kraftfahrzeugversicherung or Kfz-Versicherung.
+Vehicle insurance is translated as Autoversicherung / Kraftfahrzeugversicherung or abbreviated as Kfz-Versicherung.
 Basic vehicle insurance, that covers liabilities is mandatory in Germany.
-Insurance company issues an electronic insurance number eVB (elektronische Versicherungsbestätigung).
-This number is mentioned later on vehicle registration papers.
-(Fahrzeugbrief and Fahrzeugschein).
+The insurance company issues an electronic insurance number eVB (elektronische Versicherungsbestätigung).
+This number is mentioned later on vehicle registration papers (Fahrzeugbrief and Fahrzeugschein).

 There are three categories of car insurance in Germany:

 - Kfz-Haftpflichtversicherung (Third-party liability coverage)